backstage-technical-services/hub/Use of Labels.md

-# Usage of Labels
+# Use of Labels

 It's easy to get lost in the sea of tickets in GitHub so using labels well is vital.
 We use both prefixes and colours to help organise our labels; pefixes indicate labels that relate to the same topic and colours group labels by a broad theme.

-Labels should only be applied to tickets, and not merge requests.
+Labels should only be applied to tickets, and not pull requests.

 ## Prefixes